gkreder/MSPeeps/README.md

 - **RDKit**: For SMILES to InChI/InChIKey conversion
 - **openpyxl**: For Excel file support
 - **numpy**: For numerical operations
+- **fragfit**: For molecular formula matching and mass calculations

 ## Usage